Vettel risks further sanction after Baku clash

-LONDON Ferrari's Formula One championship leader Sebastian Vettel risks further sanctions after the governing body re-examines his 'road rage' clash with Mercedes rival Lewis Hamilton in Sunday's Azerbaijan Grand Prix.
+LONDON (Reuters) - Ferrari's Formula One championship leader Sebastian Vettel risks further sanctions after the governing body re-examines his 'road rage' clash with Mercedes rival Lewis Hamilton in Sunday's Azerbaijan Grand Prix.

 The governing International Automobile Federation (FIA) said on Wednesday that it would take another look at the evidence on Monday.